Ricky Ponting: 2013: Tasmania and Surrey

 After retiring from test cricket, Ponting played out the Sheffield Shield season with eventual champions Tasmania.
 He was the competition's leading run scorer with 911 runs at an average of 75.91.
 As a result of his prolific form with the bat, he was named the Sheffield Shield player of the year.

 He signed on to play for the English County side Surrey during June–July 2013.
 His score of 192 on debut against Derbyshire was the highest score by a Surrey batsman on their first class debut for the county.
-Ponting scored an unbeaten 169 against Nottinghamshire in his final first class innings, ensuring his team held on for a draw.
+Ponting scored a defiant 169 not out in failing light against Nottinghamshire in his final first class innings, ensuring Surrey held on for a draw.

 During the Ashes 2013, Ponting wrote a regular column for the Daily Mail.

 At the formal opening of the Bellerive Oval redevelopment in January 2015, it was announced that the new Western Stand would be named the Ricky Ponting Stand in his honour.
 On 9 December 2015 Ponting also unveiled a bronze statue placed at the ground in his honour.